Gloved hands positioning a sample under a microscope

 Admissions

 Biochemistry at Lincoln has no special requirements aside from those set centrally.
-We assume a good grasp of Chemistry (at A-level standard or equivalent) and we require at least one more science subject or Mathematics at A-level or equivalent; many of our students have taken two of Mathematics, Physics, or Biology.
+A good grasp of Chemistry (at A-level standard or equivalent) is required and we require at one more science subject or Mathematics at A-level or equivalent.
+We also require a third A-level, which can be an additional science or Mathematics or an Arts/Humanities subject.
 Along with past grades (e.g. at GCSE or similar) we give significant weight to your personal statement, which should clearly explain why you want to enroll in Biochemistry.
-It is important that you have an understanding of how Biochemistry differs from Biology or Chemistry, for example.
-Attending Open Days at Lincoln and the Department of Biochemistry can help clarify your choices.
+Attending Open Days at Lincoln and the Department of Biochemistry can help you find out more about the subject, meet the tutors, and clarify your choices.

 We strongly welcome applicants from schools that, historically, have not sent students to Oxford, as well as from international students.